Liam Halligan

 He was awarded a first class honours MA in Drama & Performance from University College Dublin in 2018.

-He has worked in the UK as an actor with internationally renowned directors including Sir Hugh Hunt,
+He has worked as an actor in Ireland and the UK with internationally renowned directors including

 AWARDS